huynhquoc09x11x1996/LuanVanKHMT/README.md

 (lần đầu tiên chạy thì ảnh thứ nhất thì index là 1) python3 posneg_tool.py 1 ../DataPath ../PosPath ../NegPath ABCDEF

-(when you feel hunry and shutdown your computer, you have to remember the index of cut image and then open your termial and type)
+(when you feel hungy and shutdown your computer, you have to remember the index of cut image and then open your terminal and type the statement like this)

 python3 posneg_tool.py (index of cut image) ../DataPath ../PosPath ../NegPath ABCDEF